 Dealing with divas

-Many recruiters operate in an entirely candidate-driven market like I do; a market where a shortage of quality people means, instead of dealing with Fred the mild-mannered Sprocket Noodler from Garstang, you find yourself dealing with Maria Carey-inspired candidates, demanding every outrageous thing on the rider (white linen overalls and a fur-lined tool bag, please).
+Many recruiters operate in an entirely candidate-driven market as I do; a market where a shortage of quality people means, instead of dealing with Fred the mild-mannered Sprocket Noodler from Garstang, you find yourself dealing with Maria Carey-inspired candidates, demanding every outrageous thing on the rider (white linen overalls and a fur-lined tool bag, please).

 Candidate-lead markets can be great to work in (find someone remotely competent and it’s a probable placement).
 They can also be a complete nightmare, as salary expectations hit the roof and demands for bigger and better packages spiral out of control.

 Supply and demand is a phrase used in many circles, yet it’ll never be more apt than when talking about recruitment markets.
-Clients will be desperate for Fred to join them, either because a genuine need for his services, or the knowledge that quality candidates are hard to come-by, so better get in early.
-When clients go above and beyond to secure candidates, it can have a knock-on effect to the existing candidate-market (the thought process: “well if Fred is worth that much, so am I”).
+Clients will be desperate for Fred to join them, either because of a genuine need for his services, or the knowledge that quality candidates are hard to come by, so better get in early.
+When clients go above and beyond to secure candidates, it can have a knock-on effect on the existing candidate-market (the thought process: “well if Fred is worth that much, so am I”).
 This trend can even force clients to re-think their recruitment strategies and possibly suspend recruitment to look at other options, such as graduates or even training school leavers.

 It’s this we want to avoid – we want our clients to hire, not be burned by candidates who think they can call all the shots.
 So then, what’s the secret to recruiting in a candidate-driven market?